 - Student visa holders must not undertake work until the main student visa holder has started their course in Australia.

-- Student visa holders are limited to 40 hours work per fortnight while their course is in session, but might work unlimited hours during formal holiday periods.
+- Student visa holders are limited to 40 hours work per fortnight while their course is in session, but may work unlimited hours during formal holiday periods.

 - Student visa holders who breach these conditions might be subject to visa cancellation.

-Family members of student visa holders must meet certain conditions:
+Family members of student visa holders must also meet certain conditions:

-- Family members have permission to work up to 40 hours per fortnight once the main student visa holder has started the course of study.
+- Have permission to work up to 40 hours per fortnight once the main student visa holder has started the course of study.

-- Family members aged 18 years or over might only study for up to three months.
-If they want to undertake a course of study that exceeds three months, they must apply for a student visa in their own right.
+- If aged 18 years or over, might only study for up to three months.
+If they want to undertake a course of study that exceeds three months, they must apply for a student visa, in their own right.

 - School-age family members, children aged 5–18 years, who join the student in Australia for more than three months must attend school.
 The student must meet any associated education or tuition costs for that child.